zoltanhosszu/homebridge-blinds/README.md

 # homebridge-blinds-cmd-zh

-`homebridge-blinds` is a plugin for Homebridge.
+`homebridge-blinds-cmd-zh` is a plugin for Homebridge that enables blinds controls via shell scripts.
+It is based on the [homebridge-blinds](https://www.npmjs.com/package/homebridge-blinds) plugin.

 ## Installation